-Professional benefitted employees have the option to contribute to an Optional Retirement Program which is administered by the Department of Higher Education.
+Professional, benefitted employees have the option to enroll in the Optional Retirement Program (ORP) which is administered by the Department of Higher Education.
 The ORP program is a defined contribution plan.

 To be eligible for the ORP Program:

 - Participants must meet the minimum workload requirement: The workload for eligibility is the standard "Chapter 32" definition: generally, 50% FTE.
-This is the same as the workload requirement for the State Employees' Retirement System (SERS).
+This is the same as the workload requirement for the MSERS.

-- Participants must not be vested in SERS (fewer than ten Years of Creditable Service).
+- Participants must not be vested in MSERS (fewer than ten years of creditable service).

 Tools to Help You Decide